TravelWATCH Guide for Visitors

 Service from Liverpool and London Gatwick

-Services from: Belfast City - Blackpool - Gloucester (M5) - Jersey - Newcastle
+Services from: Belfast City - Blackpool - Glasgow (new) - Gloucester (M5) - Jersey - Newcastle

 In the Isle of Man the walk from aircraft to Arrivals is shorter than at most UK airports, but some steps are involved for departures.
 Luggage is generally transferred quickly.